blog posts

 Virtual firewall

 These Next-Generation Firewalls can react quickly and seamlessly to detect and react to outside attacks across the whole network.
-They can set policies to better defend your network and carry out quick assessments to detect invasive or suspicious activity, like malware, and shut it down.
+They can set policies to defend your network better and carry out quick assessments to detect invasive or suspicious activity, like malware, and shut it down.

-Why Do you Need Firewalls?
+Why Do You Need Firewalls?

 Firewalls, especially Next-Generation Firewalls, focus on blocking malware and application-layer attacks.
 Along with an integrated intrusion prevention system (IPS), these Next-Generation Firewalls can react quickly and seamlessly to detect and combat attacks across the whole network.

 Firewalls can also be used for content filtering.
-For example, a school can configure a firewall to prevent users on their network from accessing adult material.
+For example, a school can configure a firewall to prevent users on its network from accessing adult material.
 Similarly, in some nations, the government runs a firewall that can prevent people inside that nation-state from accessing certain parts of the Internet.

-Advantages of Firewall
+Advantages of a Firewall

 • A Firewall prevents hackers and remote access.